 In 2004, she made her debut in Punjabi films with Khushi Mil Gayee.
 She later went on to star in films such as Sirf Panch Din (2006), Mitti Wajaan Maardi (2007), Chak De Phatte (2008), Carry On Jatta (2012), Hikk Naal (2013), Singh Of Festival (2015), Shareek (2015) and Aatishbazi Ishq (2016).

-Though her Bollywood debut almost went unnoticed, she made a small appearance in Shiney Ahuja, Soha Ali Khan starrer Khoya Khoya Chand, where Mahie Gill managed to grab eyeballs, if not of audience, she surely took away filmmakers' attention.
+Though her Bollywood debut almost went unnoticed, she made a small appearance in Shiney Ahuja, Soha Ali Khan starrer Khoya Khoya Chand, where Mahie Gill managed to grab eyeballs, if not of the audience, she surely took away filmmakers' attention.

 In 2008, Mahie Gill played the new-age Paro in Anurag Kashyap's Dev D, also starring Abhay Deol and Kalki Koechlin.
 Gill was supposed to debut in Kashyap's No Smoking, but it didn't work out and ultimately Bipasha Basu was roped in.

 Mahie Gill literally danced her way into director Anurag Kashyap's Dev D when he spotted her the first time.
 "It was at a birthday party hosted by actor Dibyendu Bhattacharya (he plays Chunnilal in Dev D) where I indulged in frenzied dancing to filmi numbers for nearly three hours.
-That's when Anuragji who was watching, connected with me and decided I would be his Paro," she recalls fondly.
+That's when Anuragji who was watching, connected with me and decided I would be his Paro," she recalled fondly.
 After Dev D, she collaborated with Kashyap again for Gulaal, which released in the same year.